manjavacas/paper-sgs_ifmif_dones/README.md

-# A MELCOR model of the IFMIF-DONES SGS Argon Purification Subsystem
+# Definition and optimization of a MELCOR model of the IFMIF-DONES Argon Purification Subsystem

 Supplementary material to the paper.
 Includes data, plots and additional code.